hmchou56/centra8/centra7/program.md

 - You can update other information in your schedule (like a photo and institutional affiliation)
 - IMPORTANT: Scroll all the way to bottom and choose SAVE SETTINGS

-All hours according to the current local time in Indiana/New York.
+All hours are current local time in Tokyo, Japan.
 For time zone conversions, check out this [time zone converter](https://www.timeanddate.com/worldclock/converter.html)
+-->